Pocket Gamer: History

 In May 2008, Steel Media Ltd expanded the Pocket Gamer stable with the launch of a b2b-based sister site.
 PocketGamer.Biz focuses on covering the business of mobile games.
 Steel Media Ltd also launched Quality Index which tracks review scores of leading mobile games and publishers.
 PocketGamer.Biz produces quarterly industry reports.
+Pocket Gamer launched the weekly Pocket Gamer Podcast on 1 December 2008.
 Ten years later in May 2018, Steel Media Ltd expanded the international reach of PocketGamer.Biz by partnering with Maysalward in Jordan to launch a b2b Arabic-language mobile gaming site, PocketGamer.me.

 In October 2008, Pocket Gamer launched its first foreign edition aimed at consumers, PocketGamer.Fr, providing news and reviews on mobile and iPhone apps to a French language audience.
 The site grew steadily and launched its own iPhone app as well as providing syndicated content to several third party magazines.
 In August 2010 the site merged with number two in the market, JMobil and relaunched with a new design, new features and coverage of a wider number of platforms including Android.

 In October 2018, Steel Media Ltd undertook a major redesign of Pocket Gamer and unveiled a new look for the site, its first refresh in many years.
 At this point the site changed to a .com domain, to reflect the site's growing international appeal, from its previous .co.uk homepage.
+Its publisher Steel Media was acquired by Enthusiast Gaming in 2019.